Instructor Jobs at University Of Cincinnati with Visa Sponsorship

 Which visa types does University Of Cincinnati commonly use for Instructor roles?

-The most common visa types for Instructor roles are H-1B for longer-term positions and J-1 for visiting or shorter-term academic appointments.
+The most common visa types for Instructor roles are H-1B for longer-term positions and J-1 visa for visiting or shorter-term academic appointments.
 F-1 OPT and CPT are used for graduate-level instructors still completing a U.S. degree.
-TN status is available for Canadian and Mexican nationals in qualifying academic roles.
+TN visa status is available for Canadian and Mexican nationals in qualifying academic roles.
 EB-2 and EB-3 immigrant visas are used when the university pursues permanent sponsorship.

 What qualifications does University Of Cincinnati expect for Instructor positions?